milpflow/milpflow/README.md

 #./clientTCP.sh 10.0.0.7
 ```

-After measurements, you will be able to evaluate the performance results seeing the contenta of the generated *.txt files.
-Use you favorite software to read the files (Example: Gnumeric, R, Gnuplot, and others).
+After these measurements, you will be able to evaluate the performance results seeing the contenta of the generated *.txt files.
+We provide the *IperfParser* software, in the folder of this project, to simplify the acquirement of the data.
+Then, you can use your favorite software to read these files (Example: Gnumeric, R, Gnuplot, and others).

 Virtual Machine 2: DPCTL 1.0
 ============================

-Spanning Tree Protocol (STP) of Ryu is currently working properly only with DPCTL 1.0, so we provide a similar VM with this configuration.
+Spanning Tree Protocol (STP) of the Ryu controller is currently working properly only with the DPCTL 1.0.
+Then, we provide a similar VM with this configuration.

 * To run STP: